krismkt2013/lantau-components/README.md

 #### 8. Imports

--   **Path Aliases:** Use the `@components/` path alias when importing components or modules from within the `src/UI` directory.
+-   **Path Aliases:** Use the `@components/` path alias when importing any resource (such as components, modules, or type definitions) from within the `src/UI` directory.
 This improves readability and consistency.
 For example, instead of `import MyComponent from '../MyComponent/MyComponent.svelte'`, use `import MyComponent from '@components/MyComponent/MyComponent.svelte'`.

 ## Project TODO List